redpesk-labs/benchmark-serialization/README.md

     1.JSON with JSON-c (in Array and Map)
     2.JSON with FASTJSON (in Array and Map)
     3.Json with nlohmann/json libcpp (in MAP)
+    4.Json in this string representation
-    4.CBOR (in Array and Map)
+    5.CBOR (in Array and Map)
-    5.XDR
-    6.protobuf
+    6.XDR
+    7.protobuf

 It will take the SP70C data example.